The Strategy Behind Rebranding

 Consumers love consistency.
 They want a brand they can depend on, which is why brands that have consistent presentations across all platforms earn 23% more revenue.
 And consumers don’t always respond well when their trusted brands change things up.
 Like when Tropicana unveiled a new logo and packaging makeover in 2009, lost $30 million in sales, and opted to return to the original within a month.
 Or how a year later, Gap scrapped its new logo after a week because of backlash.

-But at some point in a brand’s lifecycle, taking a rebranding risk might be the only way to grow.
+At some point in a brand’s lifecycle, taking a rebranding risk might be the only way to grow.
 And if done strategically, your brand could come out better than it was before.

 These are the strategies behind why some of the world’s biggest companies chose to rebrand and how their customers responded.